 Defining Effective Copy

 Effective copy is written content that both informs the reader and pushes them to take an action.
-For medical professionals, this means your webpages, blogs, FAQs, and so own answer your patients burning questions about their pain and what you can do to fix it.
+For podiatry professionals, this means your webpages, blogs, FAQs, and so own answer your patients burning questions about their pain and what you can do to fix it.
 More than that, the content encourages people to then take the next step and contact you either for an appointment or for more information.

 Sounding Professional While Writing Clearly

 Effective copy really is as straightforward as it sounds.
-There’s one thing that medical professionals often get hung up on, however: the issue of clarity and “sounding professional.”
+There’s one thing that podiatry professionals often get hung up on, however: the issue of clarity and “sounding professional.”
 You want your patients and potential patients to know you are a professional and the best at your job.
 You want them to trust that you know what you’re talking about.
 Being professional and informative in your content is necessary for this.
-The problem is that some medical professionals confuse “professional” with “dry, complicated, and packed with medical terminology.”
+The problem is that some podiatry professionals confuse “professional” with “dry, complicated, and packed with medical terminology.”

 These traits do not make for great reading for your patients or effective copy.
 Remember, you aren’t writing for other doctors in a medical journal; you are writing for wives, husbands, aunts, uncles, parents, grandparents, and sometimes even teenagers who have limited time and busy lives.
 In fact, dry, complicated, copy packed with medical terminology often does the opposite—it turns patients off.
 People looking for a doctor don’t know what you mean when you say, “failing to comply with the treatment modalities increases your risk for a transient ischemic attack, among other complications.”
 Statements like that may be accurate, but they aren’t clear or simple to understand for the lay people that make up the bulk of your patient base.